wacncontent/CustomizeTool/output/articles/automation/automation-edit-textual-runbook.md

 2. In the Canvas of the textual editor, position the cursor where you want to place the code for the child runbook.
 3. Expand the **Assets** node in the Library control.
 4. Expand the node for the type of asset you want.
-3. Right click the asset to insert and select **Add to canvas**.
-For [variable assets](/documentation/articles/variable-assets), select either **Add "Get Variable" to canvas** or **Add "Set Variable" to canvas** depending on whether you want to get or set the variable.
+3. Right click the asset to insert and select **Add to canvas**.  <!-- deleted by customization For [variable assets](/documentation/articles/variable-assets), select either **Add "Get Variable" to canvas** or **Add "Set Variable" to canvas** depending on whether you want to get or set the variable.-->
 4. The code for the asset is inserted into the runbook.